hapax/hapax.github.io/assets/simple-physics.md

 observed the zigzag motion of dust particles and attributed it to atoms --- in 60 BC!)
-Although Brownian motion suggests the existence of atoms, Einstein's genius was to extract specific and testable predictions, confirmed in 1908 by Jean Perrin.
+Although Brownian motion suggests the existence of atoms, Einstein's genius was to extract specific and testable predictions, confirmed experimentally in 1908 by Jean Perrin.

 ---